Mystery tour of Lisbon.

 With no swimwear we stopped at the first surfshop we saw and outlaid $10 on too small togs and a towel to share.

 We didn’t water test our new beachwear as the Atlantic Ocean was freezing at 17 degrees, instead we slept off our lunch under a beach umbrella waking up to admire a beautiful sunset before catching a bus bound for Lisbon.
 We got off at the last stop with no clue where we were.

 “Have you been here before?”
 I asked my husband.

 We were in front of a restaurant with a giant blue lobster-type crustacean in a tank to lure customers.
 Considering we were hungry again, it worked.

 We were seated next to two women.

-They were Australian women and one told us she was Quade Cooper’s grandmother’s friend.
+They were Australian and one told us she was Quade Cooper’s grandmother’s friend.

-As you’d expect the conversation turned to rugby although Quade’s connection didn’t know he’d been dropped from the Wallabies.
+As you’d expect the conversation turned to rugby although Quade’s connection didn’t know her friend’s grandson had been dropped from the Wallabies.

 Sometime later, somehow we made it home safely, our gift bags, new togs and strapping tape in tow and only one monument checked from our to-do list.
 Tomorrow.
 Maybe.
 Well that’s the plan.